-While the Air Carrier Access Act obliges air carriers in the US to accommodate passengers with disabilities, there is no regulation requiring airlines to provide medical oxygen during flights.
-Oxygen is considered to be a hazardous material, and airlines will not allow passengers to carry it onto an airplane.
-While airlines may, if they wish, provide supplemental medical oxygen, most do not, and the few who do assess per-flight segment setup charges for oxygen service.
+While the Air Carrier Access Act obliges air carriers in the U.S. to accommodate passengers with disabilities, there is no regulation requiring airlines to provide medical oxygen during flights.
+Liquid oxygen is considered a hazardous material and many airlines will not allow passengers to carry it onto an aircraft.
+Some airlines provide supplemental medical oxygen, but most do not, and the few that do typically charge a fee for oxygen service.

-US airlines may, however, allow passengers to bring portable oxygen concentrators (POCs) onto airplanes, as explained in the Code of Federal Regulations, specifically in 14 CFR 11, 14 CFR 121, 14 CFR 125, 14 CFR 135, 14 CFR 1 and 14 CFR 382.
-These documents spell out the requirements for POCs and explain what air carriers may and may not require from passengers who need supplemental medical oxygen during all or part of their flights.
+However, U.S. airlines may allow passengers to bring their own portable oxygen concentrators (POCs) onto airplanes, as explained in the Code of Federal Regulations (14 CFR 11, 14 CFR 121, 14 CFR 125, 14 CFR 135, 14 CFR 1, and 14 CFR 382).
+These documents explain the requirements for POCs and spell out what air carriers may and may not require from passengers who need supplemental medical oxygen during their flights.

-If you are taking an international flight, you may need to comply with two sets of regulations – for example, US and Canadian rules – and you should contact your airline to be sure you understand all the procedures you must follow.
+If you are flying internationally, you may need to comply with multiple countries' sets of regulations.
+Contact your airline as soon as you book your ticket to be sure you understand all the procedures you must follow.

 Approved Portable Oxygen Concentrators